Wlodarski/DR-Altimeter/CONFIG.md

-## Config.ini
+## Configuration File

+A default configuration file (config.ini) is created at first run.

-To regenerate the configuration file, delete config.ini.
-A new one will be recreated with default values.
+To rebuilt the configuration file, delete config.ini.

 ```
 [USER SETTINGS]